14 Must-Try Dishes and Food Items in North Carolina

 Mountain Trout

 Visitors flock to NC’s Great Smoky Mountains to fish in lakes, rivers and streams, but eating mountain trout is also cherished statewide.
 In fact, the mountain town of Bryson City has trout statues dotting its streets to celebrate this local heritage.
-Head to River’s Edge Restaurant at Nantahala Outdoor Center to sample smoked trout chowder, trout cake sandwiches and Carolina-blackened trout.
+Head to River’s Edge Restaurant at Nantahala Outdoor Center to sample dishes such as smoked trout chowder, trout cake sandwiches and Carolina-blackened trout.
 If you're in the High Country, try the grilled trout at The Tin Trout.

 Oysters